captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## JUNIOR:
-...
-Never mind...
-Sorry...
+…Never mind…Sorry...

 ---

 ## POPS:
-You weak, son, you know that?....
-Siddown.
+You weak, son, you know that?.…Siddown.

 ---